 I do not have insurance, do you offer self-pay?

 Yes.
 We offer a self-pay option.
 We do require a $250 deposit for your visit.
 Click here to learn more about our self-pay policy.

 I forgot to get a school note when I was there.
 Can I still get one?

 Of course!
 Just reach out to us at (713) 799-9975, and let one of our staff know that you need a school note and for what dates.
 They will ask for an email to send you the note.

 How do I get a refill on my prescription?

-Reach out to your preferred pharmacy and let the know that you need a refill.
-They will get in touch with us and then with you once your prescription is ready!
+Reach out to your preferred pharmacy and let them know that you need a refill.
+They will get in touch with us for approval and then they will let know you when your prescription is ready for pick-up.

 If I have diabetes do I have to go to a retina specialist?

 We highly recommend visiting a vitreoretinal specialist as well as your optometrist every year.
-This is the best way to ensure that any eye issues that are common among those with diabetes can be monitored and treated to ensure the best eye health and outcome.
+This is the best way to ensure that any eye issues that are common among those with diabetes can be monitored and treated to ensure that your eye health can be maintained and any issues can be caught early.
 Learn more about diabetic retinopathy here.